FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 `ctree_control(testtype = c("Bonferroni", "MonteCarlo"))` is identical to the
 manual override on every non-function component (verified; the function-valued slots differ only by closure environment).
-So the mapping could drop the override entirely and stay inside the documented API:
+So the mapping can drop the override entirely and stay inside the documented API:

 ```r